wysRocket/sb-datepicker/README.md

 Setting `minify: false` in `vite.config.js` will turn off minification.

 Replace `node_modules/react-datepicker-tz` with our git repo to modify that code.
-To build it, run `npm run build` in its root directory (probably also have to run `npm install` first).
+To build it, run `npm run build` in its root directory (probably also have to run `npm install` -- with `--force` if necessary -- first).

 `~~~~~~~~~~~~~~~~`